-Due to the unique nature of each business, individual subsidence management plans will be developed in consultation with the owners of each business that are predicted to experience more than 20 mm of subsidence due to the extraction of the proposed longwalls, prior to the influence of mining.
-The management strategy for each business would include:
+Due to the unique nature of each business, individual subsidence management plans have been developed in consultation with the owners of each business that are predicted to experience more than 20 mm of subsidence due to the extraction of the proposed longwalls, prior to the influence of mining.
+This includes Inghams Bargo Chicken Breeder Production Complex, Bargo Petroleum, MKD Machinery and the Tahmoor Garden Centre.
+The management strategy for each business includes: